 Hello.
-Just so you know, I’m not pretending to be an authority on travel, and some of my tips below may be so obvious they go without saying.
-If so, then I hope your own travels have run as smoothly as mine have done (give or take the odd wobble) as a result.
+Firstly, I’m not pretending to be an authority on travel, and some of my tips below may be so obvious they go without saying.
+If so, then I hope your own travels have run as smoothly as mine have done as a result.
 If you’d like to comment on anything I have said below or have any tips of your own you’d like to share with me, then do please send them to me and I will include them (with your credit) on this page (there is a comments form at the bottom of this page).
 TLT x

 A travel essential

 If you have flown anywhere in Europe over the past few years with only hand luggage accompanying you onto the plane, then you will know all about the dilemma of trying to stuff as many 100ml toiletry bottles into a freezer bag (more about that in a moment).
 Resealable freezer bags, available from all major supermarkets, are one of the best travelling essentials you can have in your suitcase.
 Bring as many of them with you as you can, in as many sizes as you can (but only the 20cm x 20cm size can be used for carrying liquid-based products in hand luggage via Security).
 Use them for carrying nibbles in when sight-seeing, put yesterday’s underwear into them to prevent soiling your suitcase, or put your damp bikini into one if it’s time to repack and return home.
 They are immensely versatile, take up very little room in your hand bag, and are relatively cheap to buy.

 Packing that freezer bag

-I rarely check luggage in, so all the toiletries and cosmetics I need have to go into that tiny 20 cm x 20 cm freezer bag for inspection at the airport.
-It is undoubtedly the most difficult thing to pack, so when I return from a trip I always refill the bottles and repack the bag as soon as I return home from a trip so I don’t waste time nor get stressed packing it the night before my next one.
+I rarely check luggage in, so all the toiletries and cosmetics I need on my trips abroad have to go into that tiny 20 cm x 20 cm freezer bag for inspection at the airport.
+It is undoubtedly the most difficult thing to pack.
+As a result, I force myself to refill the bottles and repack the bag as soon as I return home from a trip so I don’t waste time nor get stressed packing it the night before my next one.

 Technically powder make-up like blusher and shine-control compacts do not have to go into the freezer bag and can stay in your luggage.
 I’ve often packed mine in my hand luggage and Security have not stopped me from doing so.
 You may have a problem with more oily based products like eye make-up though, so if in doubt either put it in the freezer bag or leave it at home.

-Also, it may seem obvious but leave the cotton buds, pads, make-up brushes, eyelash curlers etc. out of that freezer bag.
+I’m sure it goes without saying to leave the cotton buds, pads, make-up brushes, eyelash curlers etc. out of that freezer bag.
 Make every millimeter of that freezer bag count.
 Leave the tweezers, scissors and razors at home as these may be classed as weapons and will be confiscated at Security.
-If you really can’t be without them, you may be able to buy some (certainly disposable razors) in the departure lounge.
+If you really can’t be without them, you may be able to buy some disposable razors in the departures lounge.

 On your way home, don’t forget to throw away anything you haven’t used up that’s not in a 100ml bottle or less, otherwise airport security will do it for you only after rumaging through your perfectly packed suitcase.
 There may only be a few drops of toner left at the bottom of the bottle, but if that vessel is more than 100ml in size, it will be taken from you and further checks through your luggage may be made.

 - A small pack of travel tissues, preferably wet wipes.
 I was once visiting a flower garden half way up a mountain along the shores of stunning Lake Maggiore in Italy when the call of nature whispered in my ear.
 I followed the signs to the public loo, only to find a corrugated composting hut with literally a hole dug into the ground and wooden planks along either side of it with footprint marks painted on them indicating how I should ‘position’ myself.
-There was no sink in there either so I’ll leave it to your imagination on how useful those wet wipes were on that occasion.
+There was no sink in there either so I was extremely glad for having packed those wet wipes into my bag earlier that day.